federicopessina/Solomon/README.md

 - Bid side represents open offest to buy
 - Ask side represent open offers to sell
-- Trades are made when highest bid >= lowest ask (spread is crossed) Price at which trade is executed is that of the trade already in hte order book
+- Trades are made when highest bid >= lowest ask (spread is crossed) Price at which trade is executed is that of the trade already in the order book
 - Ifd client submits a buy or sell order that cannot be filled, iot gest stored in order bok
 - Orders are executed at the best possible price fist, and if many orders have the same price the one that was submitted earliest is chosen